 Since the expunged criminal records are destroyed, the arrest and case won’t be considered for the application for employment.

-Section 19 of the FDIA (Federal Deposit Insurance Act) allows banks and other financial institutions to bar prospective and current employees who have had “Breach of Trust” or "Dishonesty" convictions from jobs that they are otherwise qualified for even if they had the conviction expunged.
+Even if your case has been expunged, Section 19 of the Federal Deposit Insurance Act (FDIA) permits banks and other financial institutions to bar prospective and current employees from jobs that you are otherwise qualified for if they have a “Breach of Trust” or "Dishonesty" conviction on your record.

-No. The expungement prohibits the release, maintenance, dissemination, or use of the expunged records and files for any purpose.
+No. The release, maintenance, dissemination, or use of the expunged records and files for any purpose is prohibited once your case is expunged.
 Government records are typically cleared within 60 days of the court agreeing to expunge the case. §55.01(a)

-Once the judge signs the granted order for the case to be expunged, the court sends the order to all agencies with records of the arrest and court case.
+After the judge grants your expungement, the court sends the granted order to all agencies with records of the arrest and court case.

-The court updates their records within 48 hours.
-Texas Department of Public Safety and agencies typically update their records between 30 to 60 days upon receiving the order.
+The court will update their records very shortly after the case is granted, typically within 48 hours.
+The Texas Department of Public Safety (DPS) and other agencies usually update their records between 30 to 60 days after receiving the order.

-No. Driver's license records are not affected by the Texas criminal record expungement .
-However, driving records fall off your record after a certain period of time unlike your criminal records, which remain on your record for life unless you have them cleared.
+No. Your driving record is not affected by the Texas criminal record expungement.
+However, offenses come off your driving record after a certain period of time - items remain on your criminal record for life if you do not petition the court to have them expunged.